Rdmoisback/Neptune/README.md

 |-------------------------------------------------|
-This project was created only for good purposes and personal use Please be aware that your action has consequences
-Be careful using this tool, I am warning you to use this tool for Education Purpose Only.
+This project was created only for good purposes and personal use Please be aware that your action has consequences Becareful not to get caught, use this tool for Education Purpose Only.

 ## Preview  <img src="https://cdn3.emoji.gg/emojis/1676-cameracat.png" width="30px"/>
 </h1>